DeflatedPickle/uwu/README.md

 ---

+### Packages
+#### Package Naming
+Package names should be lowercase.

+---

+### Files
+##### Main File
+A program should always have a main file, unless it's a script (then it's the only file).

+The main file of a program, unless containing an class/class-like object, should be named "`main`" (in lowercase).
+If it does contain a class or class-like object, that should be named "`Main`".

+##### File Naming
+Files should be named after what they contain, in the same case.
+For instance, if a file contains the class "`Foo`", the file should also be called "`Foo`".
+And if it contains a fuction called `fooBar`, the file should be named as such.

-### File Formatting
+#### File Formatting
 Files should be formatted with tabs, which should be as wide as four spaces.

----

-### Line Ending
+#### Line Ending
 If the language requires syntax to end a line, use it.
 If it doesn't, don't.

 ---

 ### Comments
 Comments should not come after syntax that creates a block.
 Either they are placed before the block, to describe it.
 Or placed inside the block, to describe other lines.

 #### Line
 Line comments should start at the current tab level if they are the only thing on the line, as it's easier to gather the context if the code and comments have the same indentation.